Residency in Pediatric Dentistry

 Facilities

-Rainbow Babies and Children’s Hospital Head Start Program Ronald McDonald Care Mobile University Hospitals Rainbow Center for Women and Children
+• University Hospitals Rainbow Center for Women and Children Dental Clinic

 Admission Requirements

-- Admission requires the DMD or equivalent degree from an accredited institution.
+• Admission requires the DMD or equivalent degree from an accredited institution.

-- A "B" average or ranking in the upper third of the graduating class and successful completion of National Board Dental Examination Parts I and II.
+• A "B" average or ranking in the upper third of the graduating class and successful completion of National Board Dental Examination Parts I and II.

-- Resident and intern must obtain a full, unrestricted license from the Ohio State Dental Board
+• Resident and intern must obtain a full, unrestricted license from the Ohio State Dental Board

-- Only those application packets that are complete and received by the deadline are forwarded to the program director for consideration.
+• Only those application packets that are complete and received by the deadline are forwarded to the program director for consideration.

 Program Strengths

-A large population base of dentally and medically compromised children provides ample dental experience in all aspects of pediatric dentistry.
-Our residents and interns are involved in our community outreach initiatives.
+Our residents are also involved in our community outreach initiatives.
 The Ronald McDonald Care Mobile travels to areas around the region to provide comprehensive care to children with limited access to oral health services.
 Young children throughout the area participating in the Head Start program benefit from our resident doctors bringing the required dental examination to the facility or home-based program.
-New in 2019, the University Hospitals Rainbow Center for Women and Children is home to a 6-operatory dental clinic.
-Residents will join faculty and staff, alongside medical counterparts, to perform preventive and restorative treatment to children and young pregnant women in this state-of-the-art facility.

 Program Faculty